 In addition to the two LTI plans discussed above, Fortis maintains other security based arrangements from which awards are no longer granted.
 They include the 2002 Stock Option Plan and the Executive Stock Option Plan.
 Upon approval of the 2006 Stock Option Plan of Fortis by the Shareholders on 2 May 2006, stock option grants ceased to be made under the 2002 Stock Option Plan; however, unexercised options remain outstanding under the 2002 Stock Option Plan and the original Executive Stock Option Plan.
-The 2002 Stock Option Plan and the Executive Stock Option Plan.
 The 2002 Stock Option Plan and the Executive Stock Option Plan will terminate when all of the outstanding options are exercised or expire, on or before 28 February 2016 and 15 May 2011, respectively.